Michael Musmanno: Post-war career

 He also was noted for his dissenting opinions; during his first 5 years on the Pennsylvania Supreme Court, he wrote more dissenting opinions than all of the other justices on the court had collectively written in the previous 50 years.
 When asked if he read Musmanno's dissenting opinions, Pennsylvania Chief Justice Horace Stern said he was not "interested in current fiction."
 Not long afterward, however, the court issued a ruling in which this Justice participated, and the wording was unquestionably similar to that in one of Musmanno's dissenting opinions.
 In Perpetua v.
 Philadelphia Transportation Company, Musmanno wrote the dissenting opinion, while in Koehler v.
 Schwartz, he wrote the prevailing opinion, in which Stern joined him.
 In a book about personal injury suits and these cases, the attorney Melvin Belli added that Chief Justice Stern "lived to regret" his insulting remark.

 In one case, because Musmanno had failed to circulate a dissenting opinion among the other justices before he filed it, the piece was not published in the official Pennsylvania State Reports.
 He sought a writ of mandamus to require its publication.
 The trial court denied the writ.
 When the Pennsylvania Supreme Court heard the case, Musmanno represented himself as plaintiff; the Court affirmed the lower court's decision.

-While a controversial figure for such actions, Musmanno was noted as having wonderful "pro-labor credentials."
-In addition, during the 1960s he supported civil rights marchers.
+While a controversial figure for such actions, Musmanno was noted as having wonderful "pro-labor credentials".
+Additionally, during the 1960s he supported civil rights marchers.

-Musmanno appeared as himself on the February 12, 1962 episode of To Tell the Truth.
+Musmanno appeared as himself on the February 12, 1962, episode of the game show To Tell the Truth.
 He received all four votes.

 Musmanno strongly dissented from a 1966 ruling that Henry Miller's book Tropic of Cancer was not obscene.
 He wrote:

 "Cancer" is not a book.
 It is a cesspool, an open sewer, a pit of putrefaction, a slimy gathering of all that is rotten in the debris of human depravity.
 And in the center of all this waste and stench, besmearing himself with its foulest defilement, splashes, leaps, cavorts and wallows a bifurcated specimen that responds to the name of Henry Miller.
 One wonders how the human species could have produced so lecherous, disgusting and amoral a human being as Henry Miller.
-One wonders why he is received in polite society. ...
+One wonders why he is received in polite society.